 1) Ensure you cook the onions slowly and gently - this helps the onion impart it's natural sweetness to the dish and cooks off the acidity.

-2) Slowly add in your stock a ladleful at a time to start with, do not add it all at once at the start of the process (a homemade stock is unbeatable but a stock cube will do, preferably chicken stock for this Risotto), this is the backbone to your Risotto.
+2) Slowly add in the stock a ladleful at a time to start with, do not add it all at once at the start of the process (a homemade stock is unbeatable but a stock cube will do, preferably chicken stock for this Risotto), this is the backbone to Risotto.